RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/engaging-members.md

 _...or you can play a game someone makes up_

-# Additional notes
+### Additional notes
 _Addded by @ohdear12 on March 1st, 2023_

 The thing about engagement is that it goes both ways.
 If you aren't interacting with your club, your club won't engage with you and other members.
-Another tip: getting to know the members on a personal level helps quite a bit, and makes it easier to rope others into the club.
+Another tip: getting to know the members on a personal level helps quite a bit - and makes it easier to rope others into the club.